seontechnologies/playwright-utils/README.md

 A collection of utilities for Playwright tests at SEON Technologies, designed to make testing more efficient and maintainable.

+All utilities can be used as Playwright fixtures by importing the test object:

 ## Installation

 ```bash